Dre Campbell Farm

 You may also notice a musty smell coming from the lawn.

 Check if the grass pulls up easily from the soil.
-Take-All Root Rot, for example, can kill the roots, so the turfgrass can be detached without much effort [1].
+Take-All Root Rot, for example, can kill the roots, allowing the turfgrass to be detached with minimal effort [1].

 Also, examine your grass blades closely.
 You’re looking for signs like powdery white residue, rust-colored spots, needle-like threads, or brown or black spots on the blades themselves.